-Eugene Scott, named after Eugene Phelan and Scott Reed, was born October 1, 1928 in Flagstaff, Arizona.
+Eugene Scott, by his sister Emily Phelan, was named after Eugene Phelan and Scott Reed, was born October 1, 1928 in Flagstaff, Arizona.
 He was the third child born to Eunice and Eugene.
 At birth he was blue baby.
 I do not know any particulars about how he was cared for or how long he had the condition.
 After birthing Gene, Mother became very ill and the Doctor advised Dad to move to a lower elevation so the family moved to Phoenix.
 In Flagstaff, Dad was a Deputy Sheriff.
 In Phoenix, he became an undertaker with the Whitney Undertaking Establishment.
 For several months following the move, Mother was in the hospital.
 Grandma Phelan was with the family and helped take care of the three small children until mother was home and strong enough to take over.

 Gene was full of fun, loved to tease and joke.
 He kept the family in laughter at the dinner table many evenings.
 He was especially fond of our dog Spike.
 When he was in the third grade he persuaded Mother to let him bring the dog to school for a pet show his class had.
 In the family album there was a picture of Gene with Spike at the show.
 It was one of the few pictures we had of him.